Scenario of Accelerating Universe from the Phenomenological \Lambda- Models: Physical Features of the Model

-It is clear from equation (17) that galactic mass density is about $10\%$ of the total mass density of the present Universe.
+It is clear from equation (19) that galactic mass density is about $10\%$ of the total mass density of the present Universe.
 Hence, there must be some hidden mass.
-Also, equation (16) implies that the present total density of the Universe is one-third of the critical density.
-This means that galactic (luminous) mass-density is about $3\%$ of the critical density.\\ Again, equation (5) can be written as
+Also, equation (18) implies that the present total density of the Universe is one-third of the critical density.
+This means that galactic (luminous) mass-density is about $3\%$ of the critical density.